CS3219-AY2324S1/ay2324s1-course-assessment-g57/README.md

 ## Setup Instructions

 1. Clone this branch
-2. Install the dependencies for each service by running `yarn install` in the respective service folders for Frontend, User Service (Question service database is hosted)
+2. Install the dependencies for each service by running `yarn install` in the respective service folders for Frontend
 3. Open separate terminals for each service and run the following commands:
     - Frontend: `yarn build` followed by `yarn start`
-    - User service: `yarn start`